IronWifi/docs/list-of-supported-vendors-devices.md

 <call-out type="warning">

-IronWifi can be used with DD-WRT and OpenWRT firmware if you install the CoovaChilli package.
+IronWiFi can be used with DD-WRT and OpenWRT firmware if you install the CoovaChilli package.
 This configuration is not officially supported.

 </call-out>